Dungeon Art Studio - Tips for Painting in the Basement

 Similarly, get a great air filter.
 Extra points for finding one that is good for cleaning up dust rather than just germs.

-If you have pets, there is a temptation to set up for the kitty litter box in the basement, to keep the unpleasantness away.
+If you have pets, there is a temptation to set up the kitty litter box in the basement, to keep the unpleasantness away.
 Don’t do it!
 You will be down there!
 Also, if it’s in your workspace, you then become solely responsible for cleaning it.

 Do let your cat and dog visit you in your basement studio.
 As long as you clean your materials, letting the cat or dog visit will benefit you.
 No matter how finished your basement is, there is the potential for bugs and mice.
 Having pets visit will be a deterrent.